Contents

 It is done in several ways:

-2. Mechanical Harvesting: In this method, numbers of mechanical devices are used for harvesting the produce on commercial scale.
+2. Mechanical Harvesting: In this method, a number of mechanical devices are used for harvesting the produce on a commercial scale.
 Mechanical harvest is currently used for fresh-market crops that are roots, tubers, or rhizomes and for nut crops.
-Vegetables that are grown below ground (radishes, potatoes, garlic, carrots, beets and others) are always harvested only once and the soil can be used to cushion the product from machine caused mechanical injury.
+Vegetables that are grown below ground (radishes, potatoes, garlic, carrots, beets, and others) are always harvested only once and the soil can be used to cushion the product from machine-caused mechanical injury.
 Tree nuts and peanuts are protected by a shell and easily withstand mechanical handling.

 Points to be considered during harvesting fruits and vegetables

-4. Stackable and nestable plastic crates should be used as field containers during harvest.
-Plastic crates are durable, reusable and can easily be cleaned.
+- Stackable and nestable plastic crates should be used as field containers during harvest.
+Plastic crates are durable, reusable, and can easily be cleaned.

-8. Suitable time of harvesting horticultural produce is the early morning.
+- Suitable time for harvesting horticultural produce is the early morning.

-9. The harvesting tools and equipments should be disinfected with chlorine water.
+- The harvesting tools and equipment should be disinfected with chlorine water.

 Effects of maturity on physico-chemical changes and ripening

-Harvest maturity has a great influence on the post harvest quality of fruits and vegetables.
-For example, Mango fruits harvesting at mature and have mature stages produced good quality characteristics when ripened at 25°C. The mature fruits are observed to have faster rate of ripening compared to the half mature and immature fruits.
-The immature fruit onely showed limited quality changes during ripening and normal physico-chemical changes did not fully occur.
+Harvest maturity has a great influence on the post-harvest quality of fruits and vegetables.
+For example, Mango fruits harvesting at mature and have mature stages produced good quality characteristics when ripened at 25°C. The mature fruits are observed to have a faster rate of ripening compared to the half mature and immature fruits.
+The immature fruit only showed limited quality changes during ripening and normal physico-chemical changes did not fully occur.

 Chemical composition